SohanMelwani1/Hand-held-working-fan/README.md

 # Hand-held-working-fan
-A mini hand held fan
+A mini hand held fan with electronics runs using a 9v battery, (toy) mini dc motor